Some EXTREMELY common, oft-repeated mistakes during Hajj and Umrah

 And just think.....Subhaan Allaah.....this is the Ka'bah.
 This is Allaah's House and now is the time for you to make sincere dua and have it accepted.
 Are you going to waste this opportunity in reading something from a book that you don't even understand?
 Or say something that does not come form your heart?

 And even if you did understand the duas, yet it would still be wrong.
 Because the Prophet (Sal Allaahu Alaiyhi wa sallam) didn't tell us to make any specific duas.
 And if we were to specify a specific dua for every specific round, then it comes under adding to our deen.
-And the Prophet (Sal Allaahu Alaiyhi wa sallam) said: "Whoever introduces into our matter (our religion) that which is not a part of it, will have it rejected."
-(Bukhari, Muslim)

 This indicates that whoever follows his desire and "invents" or "adds" to the religion of Allah what is not a part of the religion, or what is not in conformity to the ways of the Prophet (Sal Allaahu Alaiyhi wa sallam), then this innovation is rejected and is NOT ACCEPTED by Allaah.